 Price: from £10 (follow links for individual magazines above)

 I have this little globe in my living room.
 You can write or draw whatever you fancy on it, making it a fun and stylish gift.
-I have the one on the left from Anthropology, but it appears to be sold out right now.
+I have the one on the right from Anthropologie, but it appears to be sold out right now.
 An alternative is the one on the left.

 We used this map for the seating plan at our wedding as all the tables were named after places we’d been together.
 Now it’s up in our kitchen, brightening up the walls.
 It’s fun to be able to scratch off a country after you’ve returned from somewhere new.